NIHR Academic Clinical Fellow (ACF)

 Courses and development

 During the course of their clinical academic training ACFs are required to attend a range of generic courses to progress their academic and research skills, teaching skills and personal and professional development.
 These could be courses or workshops delivered internally by Imperial College London (The Graduate School and the Education Development Unit), Imperial College Healthcare NHS Trust, or by external providers and other organisations.
 In many cases, trainees could apply for NIHR/CATO funding to cover the costs of attending these courses.
-Further details about potential areas of learning can be found in the AHSC CATO guide (PDF).

 Support and resources